gitvasu10/gitvasu10/README.md

-:rocket: **This is all about my technical aspect!**
+:rocket: **This is about me in a nutshell**

 - 👋 Hi, I’m  👨‍💻@gitvasu10
-- 👀 I’m interested in learning about various technologies and about what's under the hood.
+- 👀 Interested in learning about various technologies and about what's under the hood.
-- 🌱 I’m currently pursuing PG-DAC from CDAC ACTS Pune.
+- 🌱 Currently pursuing PG-DAC from CDAC ACTS Pune.
 - 📚 A pinch of epistemophilia!

 **MY SKILLSET:**